 22-24-104, C.R.S.
 State Grant Code 3140

-The ELPA Program is a categorical program that supports the requirement to provide an evidence-based English language proficiency program for all English learners.
-The ELPA Program provides funding intended to offset the cost of educating English learners.
-This goal of the program is to increase the English language proficiency and academic performance of English learners.
-HB14-1298 provides $22,994,436 in funding for FY 2019-20 to local education providers, based on the identified English learners in evidence-based ELD programs.
-Identified English learners, certified annually in Student October Count, may receive funding for up to a total of five budget years, including prior years of funding.
+The ELPA Program is a categorical program that supports the requirement to provide an evidence-based English language development program for all identified English learners.
+The goal of the ELPA Program is to increase the English language proficiency and academic performance of English learners.
+HB14-1298 provides $25,257,742 in funding for FY 2021-22 to LEAs, based on the identified English learners in evidence-based ELD programs.
+Identified ELs, certified annually in Student October Count, may receive funding for up to a total of five budget years, including prior years of funding.
 Districts and the Charter School Institute must distribute 100% of the ELPA Program funds to those charter schools that identified and reported English learners in the Student October Count.

 Allowable Uses of Funds

 Districts must provide ELD programs for all identified English learners.
 This responsibility includes students who enter the district after October count each year and who, therefore, are not included in the reported count for that year.
 ELPA provides funds to offset the cost of this programming, but ELD programming must be provided regardless of funds.